 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

-How do you block unwanted calls on your home phone?
+How to block unwanted calls on your home phone

 There are three things you can do to control which calls make it through to your house.
 These tactics can help you fend off telemarketers, robocalls, and other people whose calls you do not want to receive.